Young Lord Lyne had gone hunting on the

 Was it the tragic death of an heir

-which caused the family to leave the barony of Lynn for the estate of
+that caused the family to leave the barony of Lynn for the estate of

-now extinct Lords of Lynn, also known as Lynn of that Ilk, were fittingly described by
+very real but now extinct Lords of Lynn, also known as Lynn of that Ilk, were fittingly described by

 Robertson in his introduction to

 that came, lingered a while, and vanished.”